imjoseangel/sandbox/doc/automation.md

 >
 > Having all the logic in the pipeline or using graphical options is not recommended.
 >
->It is not scalable, has a lot of dependency on the CI/CD tool and don't offer the advantages like the rollbacks, traces and logging given the *as code* options.
+>It is not scalable, has a lot of dependency on the CI/CD tool, and doen't offer the advantages like rollbacks, traces, and logging given the *"as code"* options.
 >
 >It could be something like: